hso-praktomat/praktomat/README.md

 * Running Checkers for Praktomat with docker: https://github.com/hso-praktomat/praktomat-checkers
 * Moderated [mailing list] for Praktomat administrators: praktomat-users@lists.kit.edu.

-Python 3.5
+Python 3.8
 ==========
-  The Praktomat currently requires Python 3.5
+  The Praktomat currently requires at least Python 3.8.
+Older versions of Python may or may not work.
+Use them at your own risk.

-  On Ubuntu 16.04, Python3.5 is installed by default, but you may need to install the packages
+  On Ubuntu 22.04, Python 3.10 is available by default, but you may need to additionaly install the packages

-    python-setuptools
+    python3-setuptools
-    python-psycopg2
+    python3-psycopg2
-    python-virtualenv
+    python3-virtualenv

 General setup